Details in hinting

 Setting pg_hint_plan parameters by Set hints

-pg_hint_plan parameters influence its own behavior so some parameters will not work as one could expect:
+pg_hint_plan parameters influence their own behavior so some parameters will not work as one could expect:

-• Hints to change enable_hint, enable_hint_tables are ignored even though they are reported as "used hints" in debug logs.
+• Hints to change enable_hint, enable_hint_table are ignored even though they are reported as “used hints” in debug logs.

 • Setting debug_print and message_level in the middle of query processing.